rock-core/rock-and-syskit/source/syskit_basics/composition.html.md

 ~~~

 However, the cartesian position feedback is not directly provided by the Gazebo
 model.
-Fortunately, the `control/orogen/robot_frames` component does the
+Fortunately, the `control/orogen/robot_frames` project provides components
-joint-to-cartesian conversion.
+to do the joint-to-cartesian conversion.

 Let's add it to our workspace [in the same way we added
 `control/orogen/cart_ctrl_wdls`](#add_package), import it in the composition
-file with `using_task_library` and finally add it to the composition.
-You must
+file with `using_task_library` and reload the models in the IDE.
-restart the IDE after this.
+Then, finally add it to the composition.

 ~~~ruby
 # This is in bundles/common_models